'Biography' to be produced in due course

 Douglas Weiland’s output thus far comprises:

 four symphonic scale concertos (for clarinet, flute, oboe, a triple concerto for piano, violin & cello), numerous songs, a symphony, a concerto for violin and strings, eight string quartets nos.1,3,4,5,6,7,8,9, seventeen motets, three masses, a piano quartet, four quintets, two piano trios, a string trio, three violin and piano sonatas, an octet, a divertimento for strings, an organ prelude and fugue, three solo cello suites, anthems, other instrumental, orchestral, choral and choral orchestral works.
 Up until 1985 he earned his living as a freelance violinist in London, culminating in 7 years as a core player in the Academy of St Martin in the fields 16 ensemble.
 Douglas's performing career came to a close with 5 years as a founder member of the Australian Quartet, an ensemble based in Adelaide, South Australia.
 In April 1990 he returned to England establishing himself as a full-time composer, a sole professional occupation he has pursued up until the present day.
+For the past decade he has been preparing to conduct his works.

 Douglas Gordon Weiland is published in London by Fountayne Editions under their General Editor, Roy Mowatt.